tmtsoftware/icd/README.md

 The default database name used is `icds` and can be configured in icd-db/src/main/resources/reference.conf, in <installDir>/conf/reference.conf or via equivalent -D (system property) command line options.

+Note: After starting the database, it is a good idea to ingest the published ICDs, which are stored in GitHub repositories:

+    icd-git --ingest

+This will make the web app faster, since it will auto-ingest the ICDs and APIs as needed.

 ICD Subprojects
 ---------------